turbot/guardrails-docs/docs/getting-started/getting-started-azure/create-calculated-exception/index.md

 - [Observe Azure Resource Activity](/guardrails/docs/runbooks/getting-started-azure/observe-azure-activity/)
 - [Attach a Guardrails Policy](/guardrails/docs/runbooks/getting-started-azure/attach-a-policy/)
 - [Create a Static Exception to a Guardrails Azure Policy](/guardrails/docs/runbooks/getting-started-azure/create-static-exception/)

-In the [previous runbook](guardrails/docs/runbooks/getting-started-azure/create_static_exception) we showed how to create a static exception.
-In this one, we’ll show how to make exceptions dynamically, based on resource tags.
-Start by creating another test storage account (we’ll use `guardrailsazurestorage2`). , and set the TLS version to 1.1 so it won’t comply with policy that requires version 1.2.
-Don’t set any tags on the storage account yet.

 ## Step 1: Go to the Azure > Storage > Storage Account > Minimum TLS Version policy